 Keyword Search: To conduct a keyword search, click on the magnifying glass at the top and use the Search bar to conduct targeted keyword searches.
 The search results contain all the titles that match the keyword you entered, which can be filtered by resource type, language, copyright, and more.

-By Subject: Explore curated resources related to an area of instruction.
-Select the topic, such as English/Language Arts, Math, or Visual/Performing Arts, and view a channel of curated content for that subject and your preferred grade level.
+Browse Recommended Content: Explore curated resources based on your profile selections for grade band, subjects, and interests in the Explore tile.
+You can also drill down by subject by selecting the topic, such as English/Language Arts, Math, or Visual/Performing Arts, and view a channel of curated content for that subject and your preferred grade level.